secretstartups/handbook/job-families/engineering/security-governance/index.html.md

 extra_js:
 - libs/mermaid.min.js
 ---
-As members of GitLab's [Security Assurance sub department](/handbook/engineering/security/security-assurance/security-assurance.html), it is the goal of the [Security Governance](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-compliance/Governance/) function to:
+As members of GitLab's [Security Assurance sub department](/handbook/engineering/security/security-assurance/), it is the goal of the [Security Governance](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-compliance/Governance/) function to:

 * Provide oversight and coordination of security policies, procedures, metrics and internally facing training
-* Ensure security documentation upholds Gitlab's security governance framework through monitoring of the regualtory and compliance landscapes applicable to GitLab and our stakeholders.
+* Ensure security documentation upholds Gitlab's security governance framework through monitoring of the regulatory and compliance landscapes applicable to GitLab and our stakeholders.
 * Administer and monitor Security Assurance technologies

 Security Governance professionals at GitLab focus on oversight of our security assurance programs and are proficient in all things regulatory.
 They have a tight partnership with the externally facing Field Security team, are comfortable operating within our transparent assurance programs and understand how security works with cloud-native technology stacks.